chrisgrieser/pdf-annotation-extractor-alfred/README.md

 <img src="https://i.imgur.com/ylGDs2f.png" alt="Permission for Alfred to access Preview" width=50% height=50%>

 ## Credits
 This workflow was created by [Chris Grieser](https://chris-grieser.de/).
-Thanks to [Andrew Baumann for his python script 'pdfannots'](This workflow was created by [Chris Grieser](https://chris-grieser.de/).
-Thanks to Andreas
-), which is basically the whole backend of this workflow.
+Thanks to [Andrew Baumann for his python script 'pdfannots'](https://github.com/0xabu/pdfannots), which is basically the whole backend of this workflow.